pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * server-ip4: a set of IPv4 addresses for nameservers of the given zone
 * server-ip6: a set of IPv6 addresses for nameservers of the given zone
-* server-name: the domain name of a nameserver of the given zone; the addresses must be fetched
+* server-name: the domain name of a nameserver of the given zone.
+The addresses must be fetched using normal resolution which means the server-name MUST NOT be inside the delegated domain when used with DELEG.
 * include-name: the domain name of a zone that has more information about the nameservers of the given zone

 Future documents might define additional delegation information that are actions, and might also define delegation information key-value pairs that modify actions.